jonoflayham/blog-gen/resources/posts/2016-03-28-starting-clojure.md

 The last prints its own source code.

-Of course, since you're in IntelliJ you can delve into source code in the ways you'd expect (command-click, command B etc).
+Of course, since you're in IntelliJ you can delve into source code in the ways you'd expect (command-click, command-b etc).

 # Going deep